 - The Wildlife Conservation Society Western Indian Ocean

 - Award year

 - Country of origin

 Linking science with management to enhance the conservation effectiveness of marine protected areas in the western Indian Ocean

-Jennifer O’Leary’s research focuses on humans’ impact on marine ecological systems and how they can be managed for long-term sustainability.
+Jennifer O’Leary is a marine scientist at the Wildlife Conservation Society Western Indian Ocean focusing on the spatial planning and effective management of marine protected areas.
+Previously, she was the Africa Oceans strategy director for the Nature Conservancy.
+O’Leary’s research focuses on humans’ impact on marine ecological systems and how they can be managed for long-term sustainability.
 She has worked with communities in the western United States, coastal East Africa, and Pacific Islands for 20 years to put in place science-based management of marine resources.
-O’Leary, Ph.D., is the co-director of the Science for Active Management (SAM) Program in Kenya, which helps fishing communities and managers of marine protected areas (MPAs) use science in marine conservation efforts.
+When O’Leary began her fellowship, she was co-director of the Science for Active Management (SAM) program in Kenya, which helps fishing communities and managers of marine protected areas (MPAs) use science in conservation efforts.